abbeyperini/digital-garden/blogs/audit-3.md

 }
 ```

 I originally used `e.keyCode === 13`, but nothing was happening.
-Once I logged the event object in the console, I discovered the `keyCode` property was returning as 0 when I hit <kbd>Enter</kbd>.
+Once I logged the event object in the console, I discovered the `keyCode` property was returning as 0 when I hit Enter.
 No idea why.

-Now that my toggle will do something on <kbd>Enter</kbd>, I have two options:
+Now that my toggle will do something on Enter, I have two options:

 1. add `onKeyPress={handleKeypress}` and `tabIndex="0"` to the `<div>` container, which has a inherited default focus outline
 2. add `onKeyPress={handleKeypress}` to the `<input type="checkbox">` and try and get a focus outline working around the `<label>`